SowmyaDhanapal/glow/lib/Backends/MetaWareNN/README.md

   ```

 * #### To Load MetaWareNN Executable Graph in Shared Memory [Default flow]
-   1. Update the "/glow/lib/Backends/MetaWareNN/metawarenn_lib/executable_network/metawarenn_executable_graph.cc" with path to store the MWNNExecutableNetwork.bin in line no: 401 & line no: 414
+   1. Update the "/glow/lib/Backends/MetaWareNN/metawarenn_lib/executable_network/metawarenn_executable_graph.cc" with path to store the MWNN Executable graph binary in line no: 801
    2. Update the "/glow/lib/Backends/MetaWareNN/metawarenn_lib/mwnn_inference_api/mwnn_inference_api.cc" file with saved file path of MWNNExecutableNetwork.bin in line no: 51
 * #### To Invoke the NNAC & EVGENCNN Script to generate the EV Binary file
    1. Update "/glow/lib/Backends/MetaWareNN/MetaWareNNFunction.cpp" file